 Disable Audio Spatial Sound

 Windows 10 includes a feature called “audio spatial sound,” which enables users to have an immersive, three-dimensional audio experience.
-You will have the ability to hear the audio coming from a variety of directions, which will result in a more realistic soundscape.
+You can hear the audio coming from various directions, creating a more realistic soundscape.

-You can try turning off this feature to see if the issue is resolved or if it turns out to be the cause of the problem.
+You can try turning off this feature to see if the issue is resolved or if it is the cause of the problem.
 To do this, follow these steps:

 - Once you are in settings, right-click on “Speaker or Realtek” drivers and open “Properties.”